adityapnv/battleship-service/README.md

 ![img_1.png](src/main/resources/img_1.png)

 1. #### POST: battleship/setup
 - Start the game by setting up your fleet of ships using this endpoint.
-Provide your name and the positions of your ships to place them on your grid board.
+Provide your name and the starting cell positions of your ships to place them on your grid board.

 2. #### POST: battleship/attack
 - Once both players have set up their fleets, take turns attacking each other using the /attack endpoint.
 Guess the cell position you want to attack on your opponent's grid by providing your name and the cell position.